CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/common/readme.md

 1. In VM terminal, type ```ssh-keygen```, keep pressing ```enter``` till command is finished.
 2. In VM terminal, type ```cat ~/.ssh/id_rsa.pub```, copy all of the output string.
 3. In browser, go to <https://github.com/settings/ssh/new>, type the name of this key in title, and paste copied RSA public key in.
-4. In VM terminal, type ```sudo ls``` to acquire root privilege for this installation.
-5. In VM terminal, copy the following code into a local bash file and execute it without privilege.
+4. In VM terminal, copy the following code into a local bash file and execute it without privilege.

 ```bash
 #!/bin/bash